1itvinka/anastasiya.dev/content/blog/comments/index.md

 image: img.jpg
 ---

-This is a part of the series [My Principles For Writing Clean JavaScript Code](https://anastasiya.dev/clean-js-code/).
+This article is a part of the series [My Principles For Writing Clean JavaScript Code](https://anastasiya.dev/clean-js-code/).

 All of the principles below are not language-specific, although I use JavaScript for the code examples.